openmiko/openmiko/README.md

 Settings can be changed by editing /etc/videocapture_settings.json.
 However the changes will not persist unless you write them to the flash.
 To ease saving these settings copy the file to `/config/overlay/etc/videocapture_settings.json`.
 The files in /config are mounted to the flash chip and will survive reboots.

+### Writing Config Files

+On boot it is possible to put files on the sdcard and have them copied permanently to the configuration storage area of the camera.

+You should create a directory called `config` on the sdcard.

+Inside this directory create more directories.
+In particular create `/config/overlay/etc` and any files you want to write to the camera.
+For example to change the wifi module that is loaded create a file `<SDCARD>/config/overlay/etc/openmiko.conf`.

+In `openmiko.conf` copy the default one from https://github.com/openmiko/openmiko/blob/master/overlay_minimal/etc/openmiko.conf and change the line that says `WIFI_MODULE=8189fs` to `WIFI_MODULE=8189es`.

 ### profile